 When backing up VMs, VMDKs, and datastores, the plug-in does not support RDMs.
 Backup jobs for VMs ignore RDMs.
 If you need to back up RDMs, you must use a SnapCenter application-based plug-in.

 The SnapCenter VMware plug-in includes a MySQL database that contains the SnapCenter VMware plug-in metadata.
 For VM-consistent and crash-consistent data protection, you do not need to install SnapCenter Server.

 Support for application-consistent (application over VMDK/RDM) data protection operations.

 You can use the SnapCenter GUI and the appropriate SnapCenter application plug-ins for all backup and restore operations of databases and filesystems on primary and secondary storage on VMs.

 SnapCenter natively leverages the SnapCenter VMware plug-in for all data protection operations on VMDKs, raw device mappings (RDMs), and NFS datastores.
 After the virtual appliance is deployed, the plug-in handles all interactions with vCenter.
 The SnapCenter VMware plug-in supports all SnapCenter application-based plug-ins.

 SnapCenter does not support single Snapshot copies of databases and VMs together.
 Backups for VMs and databases must be scheduled and run independently, which creates separate Snapshot copies, even if the databases and VMs are hosted in the same volume.
-Database application backups must be scheduled by using the SnapCenter GUI; VM and datastore backups must be scheduled by using the VMware vSphere web client GUI.
+Schedule the database application backups using the SnapCenter GUI; schedule the VM and datastore backups using the VMware vSphere client GUI.

 VMware Storage vMotion is required for restore operations in SAN (VMFS) environments